Patriots Reportedly Have Not Talked to Tom Brady Yet About New Contract

 About 10 minutes later, Boston Herald sports columnist Karen Guregian, who has covered the Patriots for years, said the team has yet to reach out to Brady to talk about a contract.
 Citing a source, she said "it's not looking good."

 NFL free agency doesn't officially open until March 18, so we've likely got several more weeks of this.
-But Thursday's developments certainly don't seem very promising.
+Buckle up, Patriots fans!